huzeyann/huzeyann.github.io/_pages/about.md

 <br/>

 I hope my results make sense to you, or at least I hope you like my figures.

-Nice looking results in my paper are cherry picks, my failure results are more interesting.
+Please check my paper appendix, nice looking results in main-text are cherry picks, my failure results are more interesting.

 <hr/>